andyglick/spring-statemachine-cdplayer-sample/README.md

 settable via Maven profiles.
 With both of the profiles turned off, there is no logging.
 As you might expect, the log-info profile produces INFO level logging, and the log-debug-profile produces DEBUG level logging.
-There is no lgger configuration file.
+There is no logger configuration file.
 Changing the classpath via the profiles is all that you need to get the differing behaviors.

 The log-info profile is enabled by default, as the execution of the